 EDUC 309 (4-4-0) Infant and Toddler Curriculum Development and Field Study: This course will provide 21st century Birth-Kindergarten teacher candidates with content knowledge in infant and toddler development.
 BK student candidates will learn theoretical frames for infant and toddler development, strategies for teaching typical and atypical infants and toddlers, how to develop an appropriate curriculum, how to create adaptive environments, and the importance of working with families.
 The 60 hour field study allows the BK student candidate first hand field experience in infant and toddler early learning environments.
-Prerequisite: EDUC 307
+Prerequisite: EDUC 303 And EDUC 308 And EDUC 350 And PRAXIS I And a GPA of 2.5 or higher And Admission to Teacher Education explore the historical development of multicultural education, definitions of multicultural education and diversity concepts, the intercultural conflicts from philosophical cultural differences, and principles guiding multicultural education.
+(Fall or Spring)